ahmed-hossam22/SAD2-Portfolio-AhmedHossam/SAD2/Task02_OOP_SOLID/Solution.md

   - Scheduling behavior abstracted by `Schedule` interface and multiple implementations (OCP).
   - Consumers (e.g., `Doctor`) depend on interface abstractions — no code changes needed to add new schedule types.
 ---

-### Final note
-Upload your Java files and UML image to the folder and then I’ll:
-1. Review the uploaded Java files quickly to confirm the SRP/OCP mapping in your code.
-2. Help you write a short `DiagramExplanation.md` and `Reflection.md` that reference your actual filenames and implementation choices.
-3. Make sure all commit messages and README entries are clear for submission.